-In the EU, in vitro diagnostic medical devices are regulated by Directive 98/79/EC, or the IVDD.
-The regulation of companion diagnostics will be subject to further requirements once the in-vitro diagnostic medical devices Regulation No 2017/746, or the IVDR, will become applicable on May 26, 2022.
-However on October 14, 2021, the European Commission proposed a "progressive" roll-out of the IVDR to prevent disruption in the supply of in vitro diagnostic medical devices.
+In the EU, until May 25, 2022, in vitro diagnostic medical devices were regulated by Directive 98/79/EC, or the IVDD, which has been repealed and replaced by Regulation (EU) No 2017/746, or the IVDR.
+Unlike the IVDD, the IVDR is directly applicable in EU member states without the need for member states to implement into national law.
+The regulation of companion diagnostics is now subject to further requirements set forth in the IVDR.
+However on October 14, 2021, the EC proposed a "progressive" roll-out of the IVDR to prevent disruption in the supply of in vitro diagnostic medical devices.
 The European Parliament and Council adopted the proposed regulation on December 15, 2021.
-The IVDR will fully apply on May 26, 2022 but there will be a tiered system extending the grace period for many devices (depending on their risk classification) before they have to be fully compliant with the regulation.
+The IVDR became applicable on May 26, 2022 but there is a tiered system extending the grace period for many devices (depending on their risk classification) before they have to be fully compliant with the regulation.
+For instance, class C devices (including devices that are intended to be used as companion diagnostics) have until May 26, 2026 to comply with the new requirements.
 The IVDR introduces a new classification system for companion diagnostics which are now specifically defined as diagnostic tests that support the safe and effective use of a specific medicinal product, by identifying patients that are suitable or unsuitable for treatment.
 Companion diagnostics will have to undergo a conformity assessment by a notified body.
-Before it can issue a CE certificate, the notified body must seek a scientific opinion from the EMA on the suitability of the companion diagnostic to the medicinal product falls exclusively within the scope of the centralized procedure for the authorization of medicines, or the medicinal product is already authorized through the centralized procedure.
+Before it can issue an EU certificate, the notified body must seek a scientific opinion from the EMA on the suitability of the companion diagnostic to the medicinal product concerned if the medicinal product falls exclusively within the scope of the centralized procedure for the authorization of medicines, or the medicinal product is already authorized through the centralized procedure, or a marketing authorization application for the medicinal product has been submitted through the centralized procedure.
 For other substances, the notified body can seek the opinion from a national competent authorities or the EMA.
 Compliance with the new requirements may impact our development plans for setmelanotide.